waittim/waittim.github.io/_posts/2019-09-18-quantile-precision.md

 ```

 In order to store the values of each quantile, we can create a data frame.
 For there are 19 quantiles and 5000 tests, the data frame should be a 5000*19 table.
-Then use for loop traverse each test and each quantile.
+Then use for-loop traverse each test and each quantile.
 ```{r}
 sml_results <- as.data.frame(matrix(NA, nrow = test_num, ncol = 19))